We

 Vision

-To form young men to burn with the fire of love so that we might send down holy, self-sacrificial missionaries for the people of God, to light a fire on the earth for the salvation of souls.
+of God, to light a fire on the earth for the salvation of sou...

 Reflection for Monday 7th November 2022, 1st Reading: Tit 1:1-9, Gospel: Lk 17:1-6